Haarriga/PPOL670_Final_Project/README.md

 # Methods (choose one or more)
 The tools we choose to meaningfully inform the policy debate around the issue are supervised machine learning.
 ## Supervised machine learning
-We aim to use individuals' social and economic characteristics (e.g. gender, age, education, social assistance, SNAP benefits, etc.) to predict individual's employment status.
+We aim to use individuals' demographic characteristics (e.g. gender, age, education, marital status, etc.)and basic economic characteristics (e.g. SNAP benefits, EITC receipts, etc.) to predict individual's labor status.
+We first performed supervised machine learning without PCA.
+The four models we trained were logistic model, LASSO model, Decision Tree and Random Forest.
+As logistic model performed significantly worse compared to LASSO model, we did not include it in the later modeling with PCA.
+The Random Forest model performed the best in both accuracy and sensitivity despite the fact that we generated relatively few trees.

 ## Principal Component Analysis
+After conducting explanatory analysis, we found that some predictors in the data are correlated.
+To reduce the number of variables and multicollinearity in a data set while maintain the statistical properties of the data, we utilize Principal Component Analysis to transform potentially linearly correlated variables into a set of linearly uncorrelated variables and apply supervised machine learning in the reshaped data set.